Vladimir-N1kulin/time_series_db/README.md

 # BPlusTreeDB

-A simple implementation of a B+ tree, a self-balancing tree data structure that:
+An implementation of a B+ tree, a self-balancing tree data structure that:
 1. Maintains sorted data order.
 2. Supports insertions and access in logarithmic time.